whiteduck-training/spec-driven-development/2_working_with_spec_kit.md

 ```

 ---

-## Five more fun starters (designed for excitement and teachable moments)

 ### Option C — MCP Permissions Auditor
 **Description**: Point at an MCP server manifest and produce a **risk report** (scopes, filesystem access, network calls).
 Simulate “dry‑run” tool actions and score risk.